 There are quite a few job boards that focus on outdoor adventure jobs.
 Occupation Wild is one that focused on “Life Beyond 9 to 5.”
 These types of outdoor job boards provide a good resource for finding work that matches your outdoor adventure lifestyle.

 There Are Some Challenges

 Companies can change the terms of service anytime they want.
-This can impact the amount of money we earn through the program.
+This can impact the amount of money you earn through the program.
 For example, Google AdSense can change their terms to take a larger share of the advertising revenue.

 There are so many ways to make money traveling.
 You don’t need a website or YouTube channel to make it work for you.
 Figure out what you are passionate about first.
 Our dream is to travel and work for ourselves.
-It happened to manifest into digital content creation.
+It happened to manifest into full time content creation.
 If you’re dream is to travel and paint, a membership site like Patreon or a peer-to-peer e-commerce site like Etsy might be the way to go.

-Start a YouTube Channel – YouTube’s Guide on Creating a New Channel
+Create a YouTube Channel – YouTube’s Guide on Creating a New Channel

 Expert Vagabond – Check out Matt’s post This Is How I Get Paid To Travel The World

 Gone With the Wynns – Nikki and Jason have featured many success stories of how people Make Money and Travel.